npedraza09/npedraza09.github.io/index.md

 # My GitHub Portfolio

 ## Welcome!
 I am Nicolas Pedraza.
-I am a highly motivated and solution-driven Data and Mechanical Engineer, with a passion for technology and project management.
-Currently, I am pursuing a Professional Certificate in Data Engineering through MIT xPro, where I have sharpened my expertise in Programming Languages(Python, SQL), Database Systems(SQL, NoSQL), Data Warehousing and Visualization, REST API development, and ETL Tools.
-My technical skills, combined with a background in mechanical engineering, and hands-on project management, enable me to tackle complex problems and deliver impactful results.
+I'm a passionate Data Engineer and Mechanical Engineer with an aptitude for transforming complex data into meaningful insights.
+After earning my Professional Certificate in Data Engineering from MIT xPro, I've built real-world solutions ranging from real-time streaming with a containerized Kafka ecosystem to predictive modeling and secure web applications.
+I thrive on crafting scalable data pipelines, harnessing the power of AI, and pushing the boundaries of cloud-based technologies.
+I'm excited to explore innovative opportunities in technology consulting and collaborate on projects that drive impactful change.

 ---